foldedtoad/pc-1245/ihex2wav/README.md

 The "**-old**" parameter must be specified for some older models of the PC-12XX series (I think PC-124X and PC-125X).

-By default there is a little loader program added to the DATA lines.
-If you don't need it, use the parameter "**-nostub**".
-The "**-compact**" parameter makes ASCII DATA lines; they need less space but the time for poking them into the memory increases.

 ## Building an Executeable
 You need GNU make and a C compiler.
 Just make the directory containing 'makefile' the current directory and type 'make'.